Chen-Jie7/fibril_pipeline/readme.md

         a. pip install pyrosetta-installer==0.1.1
         b. python -c 'import pyrosetta_installer; pyrosetta_installer.install_pyrosetta(mirror=1)'

-    *Verify run*:
+    *Notice!*:
+    - Make sure to change all the paths to your own!
-    Only one phase can be run at a time python 1_run_mpnn.py
+    - Only one phase can be run at a time

+    *Verify run*
+    - Change mpnn_config.yml
+    - python 1_run_mpnn.py
     - This will run the current 7ymn sample based on mpnn_config file spcifications.
-    - Aka pdb is in cleaned up, minimized, then launch the job mpnn for you

 2. **Energetic Calculations**
     Config setting in Phase 3 to parallelize energetic calculations and saving those pdbs